A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 • The service was spectacular!

 For me, it was the fantastic staff that took the trip from great to memorable.
-They were personable, engaging, and clearly loved what they did.
+They were personable, engaging, and passionate about taking good care of their guests.

 • The food and drink were delicious.